Data Warehouse Testing

 Integration: End-to-end testing within the ETL process as a whole

-Performance: Similar to integration testing, this determines whether or not the overall process is working with the expected volumes of data.
+Performance: This determines then whether or not the overall process is working with the expected volumes of data.

-Data warehouses are a central source of information, and as such are of critical importance to any organisation.
-Over the last few weeks, we have seen that testing is an essential aspect of IT maintenance in general – especially in today’s data-driven world.
-For more information, contact us.
+Data warehouses are a central source of information then, and as such are of critical importance to any organisation.
+Over the last few weeks, we have seen that testing is an essential aspect of IT maintenance in general.
+This is especially true in today’s data-driven world.
+If you would like more information then feel free to contact us.

-eTestware is part of theICEway ecosystem of companies along with ICE and CRIBB Cyber Security.
-Together, we work with your IT teams to deliver the right results for your business.
+eTestware is part of theICEway ecosystem of companies.
+We work with your IT teams to deliver the right results.
+We’ll take time to understand your objectives and then work with you to achieve them.

 Next week: Automation Testing